L-Cafe/L-Cafe.github.io/about.md

 with LaTeX math formulas through MathJax), or needs to be printed, or released as a PDF file, (for which I use plain LaTeX).

 I enjoy producing audiovisual content.
-Specifically, I play the piano, and enjoy making chiptunes (8-bit music) with [Pico-8](http://www.lexaloffle.com/pico-8.php).
+Specifically, I play the piano, and enjoy making chiptunes (8-bit music) wit˛h [Pico-8](http://www.lexaloffle.com/pico-8.php).
 As well as photo editing.

 For my photo editing and graphical design needs, I rely on [Affinity Photo](https://affinity.serif.com/en-gb/photo/), and [Affinity Designer](https://affinity.serif.com/en-gb/designer/).

+## Me across the web

+- [myNoise Friends](https://mynoise.net/myNoiseFriends.ph) - Listed as "white hat hacker", helped secure the website and perform penetration testing and responsible vulnerability disclosure.
+- [Tutorio.es](https://www.tutorio.es/) - Listed as "sysadmin", responsible for server maintenance, management, and hardening.